romanyshyn001/romanyshyn001/README.md

 Passionate Front-End Developer with 4+ years of experience crafting visually appealing and highly functional websites.
 Proficient in HTML, CSS, JavaScript, and modern front-end frameworks.
 Adept at collaborating with cross-functional teams to deliver outstanding user experiences.

-* 🌍  I'm based in Poland
+* 🌍  I'm based in Romania
 * ✉️  You can contact me at [roman1romanyshyn@gmail.com](mailto:roman1romanyshyn@gmail.com)
 * 🚀  I'm currently working on [The PC Room](http://thepcroom.com/)
 * 🧠  I'm learning Vue.js, Python.